 Clotheslines shall be setback five (5) feet minimum from the side and rear privacy walls and screened with substantial landscape.

-e.
 Drying rack on balconies shall be stored

-f.
 Drying rack on balconies shall be stored so that it is not visible from the street or Master Association Property.

 D. IRRIGATION